Comet-Robotics/chessbots-embedded/README.md

   - [ ] Then, as normal move the motor forwards or backwards until it reaches the tile edge.
 Let's say in thsi example we move it backwrds.
 Then, move it forwards by tileLength/2 ticks, so that now it's centered vertically, albeit not horizontally just yet.
   - [ ] To center it horizontally, now all we do is we rotate it 90 degrees (let's say to the right), and repeat the same process of driving backwards to the edge, then going forwards by tileLength/2.
 Then rotate left.
 - [ ] One small issue: is there code to rotate perfectly 90 degrees?
 If not, we might have to code that.

-For more information about the project and how to contribute, please take a look at the [Wiki](https://github.com/Comet-Robotics/chessbot-embedded/wiki)